SpeciesConservationLandscapes/task_hii_osm_csv/README.md

 ## What does this task do?

 1. Fetch OSM pbf file
-2. Convert PBF file -> CSV files (for each layer) using OGR
+2. Convert PBF file -> Text file (filter by attribute/tag list)
-3. Upload filtered CSV file to Google Cloud Storage
+3. Split up text file by attribute and tags into CSV files -> cleans and validates geometry
-4. Using earthengine CLI load CSV as table (temporary) in EE
+4. Using CSV files to Google Storage